jaclu/tmux-menus/README.md

 #### Recent changes

-- New feature, Menus configuration, if @menus_config_overrides is set to "1"
+- New feature, Advanced - Configuration Menu, available if @menus_config_overrides is set to "1"
 - Moved "List all key bindings" to Advanced Options
 - To make it more phone friendly, it now checks for window size, displaying size requirement for the menu if it does not fit.
 Menus just don't display if the screen is to small.
 - moved "mark current pane" to pane menu